conner-olsen/dotfiles/README.md

 ### Desktop Setup

-Installs and sets up the my desktop environment with tools like Yabai, SKHD, Karabiner-Elements with custom bindings, Raycast, and overrides macOS default settings.
+Installs and sets up the my desktop environment with tools like Yabai, SKHD, Karabiner-Elements with custom bindings, Raycast, and overrides MacOS default settings.
 It includes a installer to allow for customization.

 ```zsh
 zsh -c "$(curl -fsSL https://raw.githubusercontent.com/arealconner/dotfiles/main/install-desktop.sh)"